iamsurve/dmarc-check/README.md

+Checks
+- Check SPF record in a domain name.
+- Check DMARC record in a domain name.
+- In case that SPF & DMARC is not configured, send a test email

 To run this script, you'll need to have the argparse and dnspython libraries installed.
 You can install them using pip:

 pip install argparse dnspython